 - using reporting strategies that are customized to stakeholders’ specific needs.

 For DIY (Do It Yourself) evaluators, I highly recommend renowned evaluation theorist Michael Quinn Patton’s book Utilization-Focused Evaluation.
 You can listen to free recordings of two webinars by Michael Q. Patton here.
-(You may need to download software first).
+(You may need to download the software first).
 “But I’m too busy managing my program to sit down and listen to webinars,” you protest.

 I understand too well!
 Well, I listened to both webinars recently while doing housework and received very helpful guidance for a current project.